neksa/mutagene/docs/rank_doc.rst

 =========================   ============================================================  ====================
 Argument                    Description                                                   Example
 =========================   ============================================================  ====================
---infile INFILE             Input file in MAF format                                       --infile sample1.maf
+--infile INFILE             Input file of mutations to be ranked in MAF format            --infile sample1.maf
-                            (where INFILE is the sample filename with extension) -i INFILE                   Short form of --infile INFILE argument                         -i sample1.maf --genome GENOME             Location of genome assembly file in 2bit format                --genome hg19 -g GENOME                   Short form of --genome GENOME argument                         -g hg19 --cohort COHORT             Name of cohort with observed mutations                         --cohort gcb_lymphomas -c COHORT                   Short form of --cohort COHORT argument                         -c gcb_lymphomas
+                            (where INFILE is the sample(s) filename with extension) -i INFILE                   Short form of --infile INFILE argument                         -i sample1.maf --genome GENOME             Location of genome assembly file in 2bit format                --genome hg19 -g GENOME                   Short form of --genome GENOME argument                         -g hg19

 =========================   ============================================================  ====================

 **2.3.Optional Arguments (can be specified):**